I am an AI Safety researcher focused on understanding and mitigating risks from advanced AI systems.

 @InProceedings{Braun_Exploration_Hacking_Blog_Post_2025,

-author = {Joschka Braun and Damon Falck and Yeonwoo Jang},
+author = {Damon Falck and Joschka Braun and Eyon Jang},

 title = {Exploration hacking: can reasoning models subvert RL?},